-More than 50 million Americans suffer from some kind of sleep disorder such as sleep apnea, narcolepsy or severe insomnia.
-An additional 35 million people have occasional sleep related problems that leave them feeling fatigued throughout the day and these symptoms can lead to physical and mental health issues.
-Many sleep disorders have serious health implications and have been associated with increased risk of hypertension, heart failure, stroke, diabetes, and other conditions.
-Early screening at our sleep clinic in Neptune and identification may help prevent serious complications.
-Once you have been diagnosed with a sleep disorder and have begun therapy, close follow-up may ensure that you are receiving appropriate treatment for improved overall wellness.
+More than 50 million Americans suffer from sleep disorders.
+These include sleep apnea, narcolepsy, or severe insomnia.
+An additional 35 million people have occasional sleep-related problems that leave them feeling fatigued throughout the day.
+The symptoms and side effects of these disorders can lead to physical and mental health issues.
+Many sleep disorders have serious health implications.
+Poor sleep has been associated with increased risk of hypertension, heart failure, stroke, diabetes, and other conditions.
+Early screening and identification at our sleep clinic in New Jersey may help prevent serious complications.
+After diagnosis and the beginning of therapy, close follow-up ensures appropriate treatment for improved overall wellness.

 THE RECOMMENDED SLEEP APNEA TREATMENT EXPERTS We all need sleep.
 There’s no getting around it.
 Many of us can hit the hay and doze off in twenty minutes, but some of us struggle with a variety of sleep disorders: whether sleep apnea, insomnia or other sleep disorders which can get in the way of a […]

 NEW JERSEY’S INSOMNIA TREATMENT CENTER Everyone seems to know about insomnia – but what exactly is it?
 Basically, it’s being unable to continuously fall or stay asleep regularly.
 It’s not a disease or diagnosis in and of itself; instead, it’s a symptom that may be rooted in medical conditions or emotional problems, ranging from chronic […]